DataDog/integrations-extras/snmpwalk/README.md

 The SNMP walk check does not include any metrics at this time.

 ### Events
-The SNMP walk check does not include any event at this time.
+The SNMP walk check does not include any events at this time.

 ### Service Checks
-The SNMP walk check does not include any service check at this time.
+The SNMP walk check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][6].